Treating Meniere’s Disease: Lifestyle Changes

 Avoid Certain Substances

-Smoking, which constricts blood vessels, weakens your immune system, and harms your general health.
+Smoking.
+Tobacco smoke narrows your blood vessels, weakens your immune system, and harms your general health.
 By affecting your circulation, smoking may contribute to Meniere’s symptoms.
 Quitting smoking is always a good idea.

 Explore Helpful Devices